Binding (linguistics): Linear order is not the only factor

 While there may be a mild preference for the order in the a-sentences here, the indicated reading in the b-sentences is also available.
 Hence linear order is hardly playing a role in such cases.
 The relevant difference between these sentences and the c- and d-sentences in the previous section is that the embedded clauses here are adjunct clauses, whereas they are argument clauses above.
-The following examples involve adjunct phrases:
+The following examples involve adjunct phrases: (Note: The Mary- and Zelda-examples given here appear originally in Reinhart's (1983) book on the distribution of anaphors.
+Note, however, that many of Reinhart's original acceptability judgments were inaccurate, hence the acceptability judgments given here do not match Reinhart's examples.)